What is HCG?

 How to mix and administer HCG safely?

-A 1 ml insulin syringe has marks on the side of it that start at 10 and follow with 20, 30, 40, 50, 60, 70, 80, 90, 100.
-So if 100 units of water represents 5,000 iu of HCG, then you know that for every 10 mark on the syringe it’s 500 iu of HCG once it’s drawn into the syringe.
+The side of a 1 ml insulin syringe has marks starting at 10 and going up to 20, 30, 40, 50, 60, 70, 80, 90, and 100.
+In other words, if 100 units of water equal 5,000 IU of HCG, then you know that once the water is drawn into the syringe, 500 IU of HCG is present for every mark of 10 on the syringe.

-(There really is no “25 unit” mark on an insulin syringe, so it’s the “20 mark” plus 5 units and inject that twice a week evenly spaced apart (ie; Mon/Thurs) 25 iu x 4 = 5,000 iu HCG, so 2 weeks of HCG at 2,500 iu per week.)
+(Since there isn’t a “25 unit” mark on an insulin syringe, you’ll need to add 5 units to the “20 mark” and inject that twice a week, evenly spaced apart (Mon/Thurs), for a total of 5,000 IU of HCG over two weeks at 2,500 IU per week.)